-All children are provided with a healthy snack each day as well as being given the choice of milk.
-They have access to water at all times.
+All children are provided with the option of a healthy snack each day as well as being given the choice of milk.
+They have access to their water bottle at all times.

 Intimate Care

 "Intimate" care is any care which involves washing, touching or carrying out an invasive procedure that most children are able to carry out themselves.
 However, depending on a child's age and stage of development, they may need some support, for example dressing, wiping their bottom after using the toilet and changing underwear following an accident.
 In most cases, intimate care is to do with personal hygiene and it is good practise for the school to inform the school nurse of all children requiring intimate care.